bootdotdev/blog/content/python/python-vs-julia.md

 If you’re new to the data science profession, stick with Python.
 Learn the basics and get good at them.
 Julia is treated more like a cherry on top in the professional community, so once you have your foot in the door of data science, you can look to add Julia to your toolbox.
 This will help you eke out performance improvements and diversify your skillset.

-## Julia versus Python: Use in Industry
+## Which is better for getting a job, Julia or Python?

 In the tech industry, significantly more jobs require Python experience.
 A quick search on Indeed, the popular job board website, shows they have just under 75,000 jobs posted for Python developers.
 If you change that to Julia developer, that number drops to 84.
 Scrolling through the qualification requirements of data scientists on Indeed, the top results all mention Python, SQL, or R, but not Julia.
 There are [some companies](https://www.section.io/engineering-education/why-julia-is-slowly-replacing-python-for-machine-learning-and-data-science/) that use Julia in the industry, like Facebook, Spotify, and Google.
 However, there are very few jobs that require knowledge of Julia, whereas there are plenty looking for Python experience.
 In short, for Julia versus Python, Python is far more in demand.